 Groundwater Replenishment System (GWRS), Orange County, California, United States of America

 The Groundwater Replenishment System (GWRS) has been operating since January 2008.
-Jointly developed by Orange County Water District (OCWD) and Orange County Sanitation District (OCSD), GWRS is the largest water purification project of its kind in the world.
+Jointly developed by Orange County Water District (OCWD) and Orange County Sanitation District (OCSD) in the US, GWRS is the largest water purification project of its kind in the world.

 The state-of-the-art treatment plant has been in the planning phase since 1994 and construction began as late as 2003.
 The first phase of the plant cost $480m.